Teamemories/TermiKall/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to TermiKall

-Thank you for your interest in contributing to [Project Name]!
+Thank you for your interest in contributing to TermiKall!
 Before submitting any code, documentation, or changes, please read and agree to the terms below.

 ---